Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 The main goal of this project is to get a clear overview of the direction that the chilean State's Ministry of Science has taken during the 40 year period available in the data (1982 to 2022).
 I expect to analyze categories such as Area of Knowledge, Type of Funding, Amounts and Region of Execution of the projects, as well as the relationship between these categories.
 This project will be considered succesful after performing descriptive and exploratory analysis over the data and then producing an interactive and informative dashboard to showcase the findings.

+Some questions I want to answer with this report are:

+    - What are the trends in funding for different scientific and technological areas over the past 40 years?
+    - How have funding priorities shifted over time?
+    - Are there any areas that have consistently received more funding than others?

   ### Actions

 This project could provide insights to interested groups, such as consulting companies or think thanks, that are interested in getting to know how the Chilean State has been assigning funding over the last 40 years for scientific and technological enterprises.
 It could also help the interested groups to evaluate if the funding has been aligned with the State's areas of interest (macroeconomically speaking), so they can counsel against or in favor of shifting the funding towards one or another area of interest.